 What is competitive advantage?

-An organization that is capable of outperforming its competitors over a long period has sustainable competitive advantage.
+An organization that is capable of outperforming its competitors over a long period of time has sustainable competitive advantage.

 The following diagram illustrates the basic competitive advantage model, which is explained below in the article: